elmtree-askmo/cloudcannon-app/content/learn/engineering/what-is-the-difference-between-series-and-parallel-association-of-electrical-bipoles.md

 url: /learn/engineering/questions/what-is-the-difference-between-series-and-parallel-association-of-electrical-bipoles
 score: -1.0
 related_article1:
-    id: 169849
+    id: 169863
-    title: Define a bipole and explain its role in an electrical circuit.
+    title: >-
+        How is the capacitor value calculated for power factor correction in AC circuits?
     subject: Engineering
-    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
+    url: /learn/engineering/questions/how-is-the-capacitor-value-calculated-for-power-factor-correction-in-ac-circuits
 related_article2:
-    id: 169854
+    id: 169861
-    title: How is power factor correction achieved in electrical systems?
+    title: >-
+        How are phasor diagrams used in the analysis of RLC circuits?
     subject: Engineering
-    url: /learn/engineering/questions/how-is-power-factor-correction-achieved-in-electrical-systems
+    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
 related_article3:
-    id: 169844
+    id: 169845
-    title: How do Kirchhoff's laws apply to the analysis of DC circuits?
+    title: >-
+        What is the significance of analyzing circuits with one, two, and three loops in DC circuit analysis?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-kirchhoffs-laws-apply-to-the-analysis-of-dc-circuits
+    url: /learn/engineering/questions/what-is-the-significance-of-analyzing-circuits-with-one-two-and-three-loops-in-dc-circuit-analysis
 related_article4:
-    id: 169846
+    id: 169853
+    title: >-
-    title: Describe the electrical characteristics of active and passive bipoles in AC sinusoidal circuits.
+        Explain the concept of active and reactive power in electrical circuits.
     subject: Engineering
-    url: /learn/engineering/questions/describe-the-electrical-characteristics-of-active-and-passive-bipoles-in-ac-sinusoidal-circuits
+    url: /learn/engineering/questions/explain-the-concept-of-active-and-reactive-power-in-electrical-circuits
 related_article5:
-    id: 169852
+    id: 169859
+    title: >-
-    title: What are the electrical characteristics of bipoles in circuit analysis?
+        Describe the electrical characteristics of an ideal inductor in a sinusoidal AC regime.
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-electrical-characteristics-of-bipoles-in-circuit-analysis
+    url: /learn/engineering/questions/describe-the-electrical-characteristics-of-an-ideal-inductor-in-a-sinusoidal-ac-regime
 ---

 &nbsp;